Najam10/waybar/README.md

 # waybar

-This is my waybar config, it works with Sway WM and also Hyprland.
+These are my waybar configs, they work with Sway WM and also Hyprland.

+1. Pick 1 and rename folder to waybar
-Place "waybar" folder into .config/ and re-launch waybar.
+2. Place "waybar" folder into .config/ and re-launch waybar.